scryptachain/scrypta-bootstrap/README.md

 Install wallet and run the cron.sh every desired minutes.

-Wallet must be in ~ folder and you have to create two folders:
+Wallet must be in ~ folder and you have to create two folders in `home` directory:

 ```
-mkdir ~/bootstrap
+mkdir /home/bootstrap
-mkdir ~/bootstrap/history
+mkdir /home/bootstrap/history
 ```

 The script will leave a `latest.zip` file containing latest bootstrap, then the history will contain the historical generation.